Uninstall Google Chrome on Mac

 Then, you should find folder Chrome and delete it.
 On one of our testing computers it contained 400 Mb.
 Huge!

-3. Use App Cleaner & Uninstaller
+3. How to uninstall Google Chrome with App Cleaner & Uninstaller

 - We also considered a case, if an app was deleted before first launch of App Uninstaller.
 Take a close look in “Remains” section.
 There you can find all leftovers of the apps deleted, but not uninstalled.